 Nexus is the obligation to register, collect, and remit sales tax in a jurisdiction where it has been triggered.

-Action Item (Accounting and Finance only): Determine where we have nexus regardless if that state assesses sales tax on SaaS products.
+Action Item (Accounting and Finance only): Determine where we have nexus, regardless of whether that state assesses sales tax on SaaS products.

-*Under economic nexus, a taxable connection is established when a company reaches a certain level of economic activity in the state, even if it has no physical presence in the state.
+*Under economic nexus, a taxable connection is established when a company reaches a certain level of economic activity in the state, even if it has no physical presence there.

-There are four activities that could trigger nexus for Cloudbeds within a state:
+Four activities could trigger nexus for Cloudbeds within a state:

 1. Economic activity